Which is the most important plant-pathogenic fungus?

 strawb

-Here’s a taste of some of the latest news stories about plant health, including apple troubles in Brazil, strawberries suffering from resistant moulds, and pests hitching a ride in Australia.
-Click on the link to read more of the latest plant health news.
+Here’s a taste of some of the latest stories about plant health, including some good news for growers in Australia, New Zealand and Canada, how scientists have finally caught gene-thieving fungi, and a quick ‘pecan’ to the future of weevil control.
+Click on the link to read more of the latest plant health news!

 Read Further